buildcom/ionicons/README.md

 ## Build Icons

-Build icons needs to be prefixed with `build-` to avoid conflicts with existing similar icons ex: `build-cart.svg`
+Build icons needs to be prefixed with `build-` to avoid conflicts with existing similar icons

+Example: `build-cart.svg`

 * Add any new icons to the `src/` folder.
 * Move any unused icons to the `svg/` folder.